graphsense/graphsense-setup/README.md

 Although each one is required for the platform to work, some of them must be run in a sequential order.

 ## Prerequisites

 - Git version control system
 - [Docker][docker], see e.g. https://docs.docker.com/engine/install/
 - Docker Compose: https://docs.docker.com/compose/install/
 - a machine with at least 60GB RAM to run the `graphsense-blocksci` component
-- standalone Spark Cluster (version 2.7.7/Scala 2.12)
+- standalone [Apache Spark][apache-spark] cluster (version 2.7.7/Scala 2.12)
 - [Apache Cassandra][apache-cassandra] cluster

 All containers run with UID 10000 (user `dockeruser`).
-Ensure that a user `dockeruser` with ID `10000` exists on your local system and that mapped local volumes are owned by this user.
+Ensure that a user UID `10000` exists on your local system(s) and that mapped local volumes are owned by this user.

 ## Setup